-- Deliver expert service and advice to stakeholders of the Learning and Teaching Unit (including but not limited to University Services, MDHS Graduate Schools and prospective students) within agreed service standards, referral protocols and a framework of excellence in customer service. - Provide expert advice to graduate research students, supervisors, professional and academic staff on a range of graduate research matters requiring a detailed understanding of University or Faculty policies and procedures. - Administer the faculty's graduate research course and scholarship applications including scholarship scoring and assessment of applications against entry requirements. - Responsible for faculty-level assessment of current candidature variations after local, unit-level assessment has been completed. - Responsible for distribution of milestone reports to students (e.g. Confirmation and Progress Reports); follow up with students and staff in regard to overdue reports; review and evaluate completed reports; update student records based on review outcomes. - Support the Graduate Research Team Coordinator and Manager, Admissions and Graduate Research Operations to establish an effective communications network between the Faculty and School/departmental RHD administrative staff to ensure timely processing of applications, progress reports and candidature variations. - Develop and maintain excellent communication links with key stakeholders within the Faculty and Academic Services. - Ensure that best practice in all areas of graduate research candidature management and admissions is clearly communicated to students and staff. - Actively contribute to innovation and continuous improvement of practices and processes based on analysis and feedback working collaboratively with stakeholders. - Participate in and contribute to coverage of peak period activities across the Division to enable the Learning and Teaching Unit to meet its operational obligations and agreed service levels - The incumbent may be required to assist with other duties appropriate to the scope of the role and the level of appointment. - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 5.
+- Deliver expert service and advice to stakeholders of the Learning and Teaching Unit (including but not limited to University Services, MDHS Graduate Schools and prospective students) within agreed service standards, referral protocols and a framework of excellence in customer service - Perform all aspects of the admissions process within specified turn-around times including assessment of applications, generation of reports for selection committees, follow up and recording of outstanding application documentation, monitoring of application progress and report any difficulties to the Manager, Admissions and Graduate Research Operations. - ▶ Effectively motivate, coach and manage staff to achieve goals.
+Provide clear performance expectations, regular feedback and document performance outcomes, ensuring poor performance is addressed and high performance nurtured and rewarded - Provide evidence based research, reports, options and recommendations on service improvements that focus on achieving desired outcomes ensuring that research outcomes include stakeholder feedback - Develop and maintain excellent communication links with key stakeholders within the Faculty and Academic Services. - Ensure that team members have the skills and capabilities necessary to meet service delivery expectations now and into the future - Lead the development, innovation and continuous improvement of relevant processes, practices and systems - Oversee compliance and quality assurance management, in line with requirements under the University's risk management framework including OH&S, legislation, statutes, regulations and policies. - Participate in and contribute to coverage of peak period activities across the Division to enable the Learning and Teaching Unit to meet its operational obligations and agreed service levels - The incumbent may be required to assist with other duties appropriate to the scope of the role and the level of appointment.

+Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 5.